 EDF's concerts provide an invaluable opportunity for the young singers to perform to wider audiences outside their colleges.
 The talent and dedication of the young performers and the enthusiastic response of our audiences confirm our belief in this project and its benefits to young singers.
 Following the success of the first few concerts where a number of students performed alongside well-established artists, we are now devoting each concert to the young stars of the future.

 The Emmy Destinn Young Singers Awards competition was established in 2000 in London.
 Its burgeoning popularity has inspired us to expand the event and ocassionally stage the Final in Emmy Destinn's beloved Prague.
+It takes place every two years and in 2017 it will be our tenth year of the competition.
 We aim for it to become a major event in the diary of international competitions for young singers.

 The Foundation is entirely dependent on donations and fund-raising events.
 Our first successful Opera Gala benefit concert at Bloomsbury theatre helped to finance the major Emmy Destinn exhibition at the Prague National Museum in 1998, in celebration of the 120th anniversary of the diva's birth.
 1998 also marked the 70th anniversary of Emmy Destinn's last concert appearance, at London's Queen's Hall in 1928.
 EDF commemorated this event with another successful Opera Gala Benefit concert at St. John's, Smith Square.
 The Linbury Studio Theatre at the Royal Opera House was the venue for the 2001 concert in which several talented young singers performed a programme of works by Czech composers.
 In 2004 we returned to St. John's Smith Square to commemorate anniversaries of Leoš Janáček and Antonín Dvořák with a gala performance of their works.
 In 2010 a Gala concert was dedicated to the memory of our founding patrons, Dame Joan Sutherland and Sir Charles Mackerras, again at St. John's, Smith Square.
 Since 2000 we have held a series of concerts at various venues in Hampstead, including Burgh House, Rosslyn Chapel and St. Stephen's, which have proved very popular.
 The most recent took place in November 2014.
 In December 2013, in cooperation with the Embassy of the Czech Republic in London, we have staged a concert of Jakub Jan Ryba's Czech Christmas Mass, which was attended by more than 400 people.